aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/merging-and-unmerging-cells/detect-merged-cells-in-a-worksheet/_index.md

 This article provides information on how to get merged cell areas in a worksheet.

 Aspose.Cells allows you to get merged cell areas in a worksheet.
-You can unmerge (split) them too.
-This article shows the simplest code using **Aspose.Cells API** to perform the task.
+You can also unmerge (split) them.
+This article shows the simplest code using **the Aspose.Cells API** to perform the task.

 {{% /alert %}}

-The component provides the [**Cells.GetMergedAreas()**](https://reference.aspose.com/cells/net/aspose.cells/cells/getmergedareas/) method which can get all merged cells.
+The component provides the [**Cells.GetMergedAreas()**](https://reference.aspose.com/cells/net/aspose.cells/cells/getmergedareas/) method which retrieves all merged cells.
 The following code sample shows you how to detect merged cells in a worksheet.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-DetectMergedCells-1.cs" >}}
 {{< app/cells/assistant language="csharp" >}}